chaoskagami/corbenik/README.md

  * firm: http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013820000002/00000021
  * cetk: http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013820000002/cetk

 Note that this is only a recommendation - you can supply near any valid firmware file for your console.
-You can also supply a decrypted native_firm titlekey as `/corbenik/share/keys/native.key`, although this is no longer required.
+You can also supply a decrypted native_firm titlekey as `/corbenik/share/keys/native.key`, although this is no longer required and it can be automatically retrieved from the cetk.

 You can also fetch the agb firm and twl firms to `/corbenik/lib/firmware/agb` and `/corbenik/lib/firmware/twl` respectively.
-If you don't have the firmkeys for these, you can fetch the cetk for each of them to `/corbenik/keys/agb.cetk` and `/corbenik/keys/twl.cetk`, or acquire decrypted titlekeys (firmkeys) for them.
+You can fetch the cetk for each of them to `/corbenik/share/keys/agb.cetk` and `/corbenik/share/keys/twl.cetk`, or acquire decrypted titlekeys (firmkeys) for them.

 Old 3DS TWL_FIRM (Firmware for DS/DSi games):
  * cetk: http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013800000102/cetk